 If, however, you’ve scoured the shelves of frozen food are they don’t turn up, you can buy them on their site or even on Amazon.

 Impossible Foods Burger Meat

-For those of you who aren’t so lucky, you can buy these bad boys in a convenience pack from the Impossible Foods website.
+You can buy these bad boys in a convenience pack from the Impossible Foods website for those who aren’t so lucky.

 DISCLAIMER: SoundVegan, Inc. disclaims all liability and does not advocate the use or abuse of any goods, products, or medications.
 Although we make every effort to ensure the authenticity of our material, we cannot make any promises.
 We work hard to give you helpful information so you may choose the best course of action for your lifestyle and health.